 Dr Ron Ehrlich [00:38:16] I think whenever we whenever there is a discussion about low carb, let’s put that in quotation marks, low carb, it’s often some there’s a semantics involved here.
 I mean, what are we talking about?
 Low carb, because to the ketogenic world, 20 grams of carb a day is what is ideal to the food pyramid.
 Healthy eating plate people, 150 to 200 grams of carbohydrate a day is low carb because they’re suggesting if you look on the websites of official recommended daily intake, you’d be given, you’d be suggesting three hundred to four hundred and fifty grams of carb a day as a normal ideal level.

-Dr Ron Ehrlich [00:39:04] So what’s low carb to one person is not low carb to another.
+So what’s low carb to one person is not low carb to another.
 And that’s often reflected in the research.
-Well, what is termed that.
-What is.
+Well, what is termed that?
+What is?

 Dr Ron Ehrlich [00:39:33] And when we’re talking about nutrition and microbiome, where the fats fit into this when the fats into the picture here.